 By Karen Downing, a missionary living in Nicaragua

 A typical Nica breakfast is Gallo Pinto (rice ‘n beans – must be small red beans, only found in Central America), fried eggs, tortillas, sometimes fried plantains, leche agria (sour cream) and queso.
 On Sundays there is the tradition of Nacatamales for breakfast, which is a tamale boiled in banana/plantain leaves.
 It is corn meal, potato, carrot, onion, rice, and spices with a piece of pork or chicken.
 The Nacatamales are taken with coffee and bread.
 There is lots of starch in the Nica diet, thus the high rate of diabetes.

 What’s For Breakfast in the Philippines?

 By Becky Elliot, from Mindanao, Philippines

-The wealthy have fried rice, fried, dried or fresh fish, bacon, eggs, bread, vegetables, milk, or hot chocolate or coffee.
-Basically, the upper class eats an American diet, except rice is always present and includes the fried or dried fish.
+The wealthy have fried rice, fried, dried, or fresh fish, bacon, eggs, bread, vegetables, milk, or hot chocolate, or coffee.
+Basically, the upper class eats an American diet, except rice is always present and includes fried or dried fish.
 Since many have live-in maids, they have more leisure time and are not rushed at meals.